researchmm/TracKit/README.md

 **Note:** We focus on providing an easy-to-follow code based on **Pytorch** and **TensorRT** for research on video object tracking and segmentation task.
 The code will be continuously optimized.
 You may pull requests to help us build this repo.

+## :+1: Recommendations

+We provide some raw scripts used in our daily research.
+Some of them may be useful for your daily research.
+See [ResearchTools](https://github.com/JudasDie/ResearchTools).

 ## Trackers
 ### Ocean
 **[[Paper]](https://arxiv.org/abs/2006.10721) [[Raw Results]](https://drive.google.com/file/d/1vDp4MIkWzLVOhZ-Yt2Zdq8Z_Z0rz6y0R/view?usp=sharing) [[Training and Testing]](https://github.com/researchmm/TracKit/tree/master/lib/tutorial/Ocean/ocean.md) [[Demo]](https://www.youtube.com/watch?v=83-XCEsQ1Kg&feature=youtu.be)** <br/>